britton-jb/sentinel/README.md

 do my best to contribute to the Elixir/Phoenix community, so I'll do what I can.

-Having said that if you bother to put up a PR I'll take a look, and either merge it, or let you know what needs to change before I do.
+If you bother to put up a PR I'll take a look, and either merge it, or let you know what needs to change before I do.
-Having experienced sending in PRs and never hearing anything about them, I know it sucks.
+Having experienced sending in PRs and never hearing anything about them, I know it is not a good time.